pnlbwh/pnlpipe/README.md

 for every subject, and `_data/std-tractmeasures-summary.csv`, which is a summary of the wmql tract measures along with the same measures from the INTRuST dataset as a way of comparison.

-You can run any number of pipelines; for example, you could now run the EPI distortion correction pipeline to compare it the standard one:
+You're not limited to running one pipeline -- you can run any number of the pipelines available.
+For example, you could now run the EPI distortion correction pipeline in order to compare it the standard one:

     ./pnlpipe epi init
     # edit pnlpipe_params/epi.params